-Changes in fair value are recognised as gains/losses in the Consolidated Statement of Comprehensive Income within 'Other Income / (Losses)'.
+Changes in fair value are recognised as either a gain or a loss in the Consolidated Statement of Comprehensive Income within 'Other Income/(Losses)'.
 All gains or losses are unrealised.

-The fair value of the investment property was determined by an external independent property valuer with recognised professional qualifications and recent experience in the location and category of the property being valued on 31 March 2021.
+The fair value of the investment property was determined by an external independent property valuer with recognised professional qualifications and recent experience in the location and category of the property being valued on 31 March 2022.
 The valuation was undertaken by Wing Lai, MRICS, and Joanna Watts, MRICS, from Watts Property Consultants Limited.